 This can cause defensive or predatory behavior, resulting in aggressive outbursts.

 Rage syndrome is a severe form of aggression in dogs.
-It occurs without any specific cause.
-This means it is not triggered by factors such as protecting their space or feeling scared or anxious.
+It occurs without any specific cause, meaning it is not triggered by factors such as protecting their space or feeling scared or anxious.

-While the condition can affect any dog breed, English Springer Spaniels often display similar symptoms, causing the condition also called “Springer Rage.”
+While the condition can affect any dog breed, English springer spaniels often display similar symptoms, causing the condition, which is also called “Springer rage.”

 Although no treatments cure rage syndrome, anticonvulsant medications like phenobarbital can help manage it.